liuyongye/PUER_replications/README.md

 ### 1.2 Software Preparation

-The file `0_master.do` depicts the steps to replicate our results.
+The file `0_master.do` depicts the steps to replicate our results.
 We use `Stata/SE 15.1` for data analysis.
 In addition to the standard Stata commands, we also use several user-written commands.
-Please type in Stata following commands to install them:
+Please type in Stata the following commands to install them:

 ```Stata
 ssc install estout, replace
 ```

-### 1.3 Define the Local Paths
+### 1.3 Define the Local Paths

-One needs to prepare the following folders and define them as the local paths:
+One needs to prepare the following folders and define them as the local paths:

 * `$root`: global path of the whole project.

-* `$dofiles`: the folder containing all the code (do-les) for replication.
+* `$dofiles`: the folder containing all the code (do-files) for replication.

 * `$working_data`: the folder containing the analyzed data for our main analysis.